 Where to get help

-Subscribe to our travel advice and we’ll update you when things change.
-Also follow us on Twitter, Instagram and Facebook.
+Subscribe to our travel advice.
+We'll update you when things change.
+Also follow us on X, Instagram and Facebook.

-- Read the travel advisory for your destination.
+- Read the travel advice for your destination.

-- See our general advice for taking care of your health.
+- See our advice for taking care of your health.

-- See our general advice about staying safe and avoiding danger.
+- Learn more about staying safe and avoiding danger.